 अविनाशि तु तद्विद्धि येन सर्वमिदं ततम् ।

-Change can only be observed concerning the changeless.
+Change can only be observed with respect to the changeless.
 The consciousness that is constant of all the changes is permanent.
-This world of changes cannot exist even for a moment without the changeless, and hence it is stated as Indestructible by Sri Krishna.
+This world of changes can’t exist even for a moment without the changeless.
+So, Shri Krishna states it as Indestructible.

 Chapter 2, Verse 18